GeoAziz/Zizo_NetVerse/docs/backend-architecture.md

     ```

 **4. Set up Firebase Admin SDK:**
--   Go to your Firebase project console.
--   Go to `Project settings` > `Service accounts`.
--   Click "Generate new private key" and a JSON file will be downloaded.
--   **Securely** copy this file to your DigitalOcean server (e.g., into the `src/backend/core` directory). **Do not commit this file to Git.**
+-   The file `src/backend/core/serviceAccountKey.json` is already configured.
--   You will need to set an environment variable so your app can find it: `export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/keyfile.json"`
+-   You now need to set an environment variable so your app can find it.
+The `config.py` file handles this automatically, but you **must** ensure you're running the backend from the `src/backend` directory.
+The configuration is set up to look for `core/serviceAccountKey.json`.

 **5. Run the Backend:**
 -   From the `src/backend` directory, start the FastAPI server using Uvicorn.